by CSyphrett, Martin Maenza and Doc Quantum

 Continued from The Books of Magic: Ride a Black Horse

-Grimoire Island, a place cloaked in mystery and enchantment, was home to the renowned Grimoire Academy of Applied Knowledge.
-Nestled within its boundaries were students, some gifted in magic and those who sought to learn the finer points of the mystic arts.
-While many believed the academy was solely centered around magic, its true focus was much broader — to prepare students to take on strange challenges of all types.
+Grimoire Island, an isle cloaked in mystery and enchantment, was home to the renowned Grimoire Academy of Applied Knowledge.
+Among its student body, some were born already gifted in magic, while others sought to learn the mystic arts.
+While many believed the academy was solely centered around magic, its true focus was much broader — to prepare students to thrive in treacherous worlds of power beyond comprehension.
 Still, the island itself was shrouded with an air of the supernatural, which was unsurprising for anyone versed in its history.

-Among the oddities of the school was the Clock Tower, a peculiar structure that stood tall in the heart of a glade.
-Its three-story glory commanded attention, its uniqueness evident to those who laid eyes upon it.
-The faces of the Clock Tower lacked hands, an enigma that whispered tales of untold secrets.
+Among the oddities of the school was the Clock Tower, a peculiar structure in the center of a grassy glade.
+Standing much taller than its mere three stories would suggest, the tower commanded attention across the island, its significance evident to all who laid eyes upon it.
+Although the clock faces on the tower lacked hands, a mystery that suggested untold secrets, the island’s residents knew the time by counting the number of chimes every hour on the hour.

 The hallowed halls of this tower were also restricted.
-On Orientation Day it had been made abundantly clear that the Clock Tower was off-limits to all without supervision. (*) Simon Belmont, the keeper of the tower — a man who seemed as ancient as time itself — never strayed from his post.
+On Orientation Day it had been made abundantly clear that the Clock Tower was off-limits to all without permission or supervision. (*) Simon Belmont, the keeper of the tower who seemed as ancient as time itself, never strayed from his post.
 His quarters were situated within the tower, setting him apart from the other teachers.

 [(*) Editor’s note: See The Books of Magic: Orientation Day.]

-Abby Cable, a new botanical studies instructor with platinum-blonde locks, stood at the glade’s edge as she faced a quandary.
-Her eyes fixed on the tower, she pondered her options.
-Of all the people on the island, only he might be able to help me, she realized.
+Abby Cable, the platinum-blonde botanical studies instructor, faced a quandary as she stood at the glade’s edge, pondering her options as she stared at the tower.
+Of all the people on the island, only he might be able to help me, she knew.
 The question is — would he?
 Belmont isn’t exactly known for his friendly personality.

-Resolute, Abby realized that ruminating over it wouldn’t change the outcome.
-Gathering her courage, she pushed open the heavy door of the tower.
-Stepping into the dimly lit interior, her gaze landed upon a third-year student diligently dusting books on the ground floor.
-The presence of the student, Josh Cantrell, surprised her.
-Although he was in none of her classes, Abby had heard of him through conversations with her fellow teachers.
-Mrs. Peel, in particular, had recounted a recent incident involving Josh trespassing in the administration building after hours, resulting in a severe punishment. (*) Having disagreed with the severity, Abby had kept her thoughts to herself, wanting to avoid any conflict with her colleagues.
+Resolute in her decision, Abby realized that ruminating over it wouldn’t change the outcome.
+Gathering her courage, she pushed open the heavy door.
+Stepping into the dimly lit interior of the Clock Tower, her gaze landed upon a third-year student diligently dusting books on the ground floor.
+The presence of the student, Joshua Cantrell, surprised her.
+Although he was in none of her classes, Abby recalled meeting him during her first day on the island, and she had heard of him since through conversations with her fellow teachers.
+Mrs. Peel, in particular, had recounted a recent incident involving Josh trespassing in the administration building after hours, resulting in a severe punishment.
+Abby had disagreed with the severity of the disciplinary measures, but kept her thoughts to herself, wanting to avoid any conflict with her colleagues.

-“Hello, Josh Cantrell,” Abby greeted, her voice laced with curiosity.
+“Hello, Josh Cantrell,” Abby greeted.
 “I didn’t expect to find you here.
 Do you happen to know where Mr. Belmont is?”

 “He’s around,” Josh replied absentmindedly, clearly still serving some form of punishment rather than offering his services willingly.